jlawsonb/actions-portfolio/docs/Projects/index.md

 * TechOps team based

 ### Database AG/Always On
-This was a cross-team POC to determine the feasibility of a cloud-based replacement for Legacy API Application.
-AWS Storage Gateways were used to move files from on-premises file shares to AWS S3 buckets.
-Although the resulting performances was too slow to move forward with the project, it was foremost a great experience learning how to approach POCs, but also learning technology that is new to me.
-This was accomplished through a combination of learning from a peer and research on my own.
+Databases need love too.
+Can't they coexist with applications?
+This was accomplished through a combination of mapping out steps with smaller databases first and then migrating to larger more complex systems.
+From there it was time to add the things that make this go vroom!
 * All Databases setup with AG/Always On and regular failover/patching cycles
-* Reduction of OnBase Failover time
+* Reduction of failover time between datacenters
 * Met and exceeded IGG expectations for patching/update adherence

 ### Tacos